 4. Go on a bird-watching tour

 There are over 300 bird species in Tortuguero.
 Keep an eye out for green ibises, great potoos, scarlet macaws, green macaws, and kingfishers.
-The Pacific Southwest Research Station has a handy checklist of birds to look for if you’re new to birding.
+It’s hard to spot these birds on your own though (especially if you’re not a birder and don’t know what you’re looking for), and it’s really best to go with a local guide that can point out different species and explain more about them.
 Guided tours start from $65 USD.

 5. Do a turtle tour

-Turtle tours take place at night and are around $35-45 USD.
 Green turtles are the most common species here, but you might also see Leatherbacks, Hawksbill, and Loggerhead turtles.
-During nesting season, Tortuguero is busy with turtle-watching tourists so be sure to book in advance.
+During nesting season (July-October), Tortuguero is busy with turtle-watching tourists so be sure to book in advance.
 This is definitely the highlight of the region and should not be missed!
+Turtle tours take place at night and are around $35-45 USD.

 Other Things to See and Do in Tortuguero